0xPolygonMiden/miden-client/tests/README.md

 ## Integration Test Flow

-The integration test goes through a series of supported flows such as minting and transfering assets which runs against a running node.
+The integration test goes through a series of supported flows such as minting and transferring assets which runs against a running node.

 ### Setup